Affirm/affirm-merchant-sdk-ios/README.md

 An Affirm integration consists of two components: checkout and promotional messaging.

-Before you can use these components, you must first set the AffirmSDK with your public API key from your [Merchant Dashboard](https://sandbox.affirm.com/dashboard).
+Before you can use these components, you must first set the AffirmSDK with your public API key from your sandbox [Merchant Dashboard](https://sandbox.affirm.com/dashboard).
 You must set this key to the shared AffirmConfiguration once (preferably in your AppDelegate) as follows:
 ```
 [[AffirmConfiguration sharedInstance] configureWithPublicKey:@"PUBLIC_API_KEY" environment:AffirmEnvironmentSandbox];
 ```